shiba24/cracking-the-coding-interview/pfn-intern/README.md

-The coding tests of internship at Preffered Networks:
+The solutions of coding tests of internship at Preffered Networks:
 ===

 This repository provides *unofficial* solutions for the coding interview tests of P[referred Networks Inc.](https://www.preferred-networks.jp/).